devAlq/try-with-resource/README.md

 **Implementation**

 Using the provided `data.txt` file, and `try with resource` to do the following steps.
-1. Create an instance of `FileReader`, and pass it as a resource object.
-2. Use the `BufferedReader` class to read `data.txt` file content.
-3. Print the content of `data.txt` file.
+* Create a BufferedReader instance within a try-with-resources block, which reads the content file `new FileReader(path)`.
+* Within the try block, use a while loop to read each line from the file and print it.
+* If any `IOException` occurs during file reading, catch it in the catch block and print an error message indicating that an error occurred while reading the file.

+> Make sure that the "data.txt" file is located at the correct path relative to the current working directory before running the code.

 > Note: `try-with-resource` block is used to read the file and automatically close it once the try block is finished with execution.

 ```Java